itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 ### Example 2: Trainee
 Trainee implementing the concepts of learning reinforcement to gain knowledge during learning hour and implementing them practically in project or work environments.

+### Example 3: Dog Training
+Teaching a dog to sit illustrates reinforcement learning: Initially, it explores different responses to the command "sit".
+When it sits correctly, immediate rewards reinforce this behavior.
+Over time, the dog learns to consistently sit upon command to receive rewards, demonstrating effective learning through reinforcement.

 ### RAW